cmartinezbo/Parchis/README.md

  <h2> How to play 🔍</h2>

-  - Choose between Developer Mode (you can put the values of the dices) or Quick Match (normal game)
+  - Choose between Developer Mode (you can put the values of the dices) or Quick Match (normal game).

-  - Press ENTER to throw the dices (You have to be lucky xd)
+  - Press ENTER to throw the dices (You have to be lucky xd).

-  - Wait until you
+  - Wait until you win.

   - Board reference: